Is health insurance tax deductible?

 • You cannot be eligible for other health insurance coverage, such as through a spouse’s employer.

-• The deduction cannot exceed your earned income from the business under which the insurance plan is established.
+• Your deduction cannot exceed the earned income you receive from the business under which you establish the insurance plan.

-It’s important to note that if you receive a premium tax credit for purchasing insurance through the Health Insurance Marketplace, you must reduce your deduction by the amount of the credit received.
+If you receive a premium tax year credit for Marketplace insurance, you must reduce your deduction.
+Reduce it by the amount of the credit you received.

 Deducting Medical and Dental Expenses

-Beyond premiums, you can deduct unreimbursed medical and dental expenses that exceed 7.5% of your AGI if you itemize deductions.
+Beyond premiums, you can deduct unreimbursed medical and dental expenses.
+You must itemize deductions.
+Only costs over 7.5% of your AGI qualify.

 Deductible expenses include: